top of page

 Are you going to act weird about this?

-What they usually don't realize is that the kink isn't the part we're going to spend much time on.
+What people don't always realize is that the kink isn't the part we'd spend much time on.

 Kink-identified person in therapy — the work isn't about the kink

 None of those is a kink problem.
 They're a person problem.
-And they're the work.
+And that's what therapy is for.

 Shame around kink identity, older than the kink itself

-Untangling that — separating what you actually feel about your kink from what you were taught to feel about being someone with a kink — is real work.
+Untangling that — separating what you actually feel about your kink from the shame you were taught to feel about being someone with a kink — is real work.
 It can take months.
 It's worth the months.

 For a lot of kink-identified folks, kink and other parts of identity travel together.